mabel-dev/korolev/README.md

 **Commiting ourselves, before this year is out, of building a high-performance, low-cost petabyte-scale data platform**

+The objective is to build a data platform to perform acquision, peristance, processing and publishing.
+This system will be a combination of bought and built components.

 ## Context

 The current landscape consists of disparate data systems.
 Aligning the efforts and expertise from these various systems to achieve common goals can lead to significantly better outcomes.
 The limitations and flaws in existing systems present an opportunity to build a superior, unified platform.